the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 ## Support additional users

 Many people worry that by making their analysis reproducible they will be required to answer lots of questions from future users of their code.
-These questions may cover software incompatibility across operating systems and the dependencies changing over time (see the [Big data and complex computational infrastructure](#big-data-and-complex-computational-infrastructure) barrier above).
+These questions may cover software incompatibility across operating systems and the dependencies changing over time (see the {ref}`Big data and complex computational infrastructure<rr-overview-barriers-infrastructure>` barrier above).
 They may also include questions about how to adjust the code for a different purpose.

 This barrier is based in part on conflating "reproducible" with "open" research.
-The _Turing Way_ [definition of "reproducible"](../definitions) doesn't require authors to support the expansion and re-use of the data and code beyond running the exact analyses that generate the published results in the accompanying manuscript.
+The _Turing Way_ {ref}`definition of "reproducible"<rr-overview-definitions>` doesn't require authors to support the expansion and re-use of the data and code beyond running the exact analyses that generate the published results in the accompanying manuscript.

 In almost all cases, making code and data open source requires better documentation than a researcher would write for themselves.
-This can feel like an additional barrier, although - as discussed in the previous section on reproducible research [taking extra time](#takes-time) it is likely that the primary beneficiaries of well commented and tested code with detailed documentation are the research team - particularly the principal investigator of the project - themselves.
+This can feel like an additional barrier, although - as discussed in the previous section on reproducible research {ref}`taking extra time<rr-overview-barriers-time>` it is likely that the primary beneficiaries of well commented and tested code with detailed documentation are the research team - particularly the principal investigator of the project - themselves.

 (rr-overview-barriers-skills)=
 ## Requires additional skills

 As you can tell from the ever-growing number of chapters in _The Turing Way_, working reproducibly requires skills that aren't always taught in training programmes.
 You - or someone in your team - might need to develop expertise in data engineering, research software engineering, technical writing for documentation or project management on GitHub.
-That is a major barrier when the current incentive structures are not aligned with learning these skills (see the barriers on {ref}`plead the fifth<rr-overview-barriers-incentives>`, {ref}`publication bias towards novel findings<rr-overview-barriers-publication>`, <ref>`held to higher standards than others<rr-overview-barriers-standards>`, and {ref}`not considered for a promotion<rr-overview-barriers-promotion>`!)
+That is a major barrier when the current incentive structures are not aligned with learning these skills (see the barriers on {ref}`plead the fifth<rr-overview-barriers-incentives>`, {ref}`publication bias towards novel findings<rr-overview-barriers-publication>`, {ref}`held to higher standards than others<rr-overview-barriers-standards>`, and {ref}`not considered for a promotion<rr-overview-barriers-promotion>`!)
 However, this is the primary barrier that we at _The Turing Way_ are working to dismantle with you.
 We hope you enjoy learning these skills with us and that you'll help us to improve the book as you do.

 > "A journey of a thousand miles begins with a single step" (Chinese philosopher [Lao Tzu](https://en.wikipedia.org/wiki/A_journey_of_a_thousand_miles_begins_with_a_single_step)).

 We hope that by working towards helping you learn some of these valuable skills we also dismantle some of the more structural barriers to reproducible research.

+## Further reading and additional resources

+You can watch Kirstie Whitaker describe some of these barriers in [her talk about _The Turing Way_](https://youtu.be/wZeoZaIV0VE?t=312) at [csv,conf,v4](https://csvconf.com/2019) in May 2019.
+You can use and re-use her slides under a CC-BY licence via Zenodo (doi: [10.5281/zenodo.2669547](https://doi.org/10.5281/zenodo.2669547)).
+The section describing the slide below starts around 5 minutes into the video.